Rep. Don Young, longtime Alaska congressman, dies at 88

-JUNEAU, Alaska (AP) — Don Young, a blunt-speaking Republican who was the longest-serving current member of Congress, has died.
+JUNEAU, Alaska (AP) — Alaska Rep. Don Young, who was the longest-serving Republican in the history of the U.S. House, has died.
 He was 88.

 His office announced Young’s death in a statement Friday night.